Mario Kassar

-Mario F. Kassar (ماريو قصار; born October 10, 1951) is a Lebanese film producer and industry executive who produced the first three films of the Rambo series, Terminator 2: Judgment Day, Total Recall, The Doors, Angel Heart, Jacob's Ladder, Rambling Rose, Basic Instinct, Universal Soldier, Chaplin, Showgirls, and Stargate, among other films.
+Mario F. Kassar (ماريو قصار; born October 10, 1951) is a Lebanese-American film producer and industry executive.
+He founded the now-defunct Carolco Pictures with Andrew G. Vajna where he produced the first three films of the Rambo series, Terminator 2: Judgment Day, Total Recall, The Doors, Angel Heart, Jacob's Ladder, Rambling Rose, Basic Instinct, Universal Soldier, Chaplin, Showgirls, and Stargate, among other films.

-He founded the now-defunct Carolco Pictures with Andrew G. Vajna.

 Early life

 Kassar was born on October 10, 1951, in Beirut, Lebanon.
 Like him, his father was also an independent movie producer.
 Kassar is of Lebanese and Italian descent.

-At the age of 15, Kassar had purchased several Italian and French films for distribution in the Far East.
+By age 15, Kassar had purchased several Italian and French films for distribution in the Far East.

 Carolco Pictures

 1970s and Vajna

 Kassar met Andrew G. Vajna at the 1975 Cannes Film Festival.
 A year later, Kassar and Vajna founded Carolco Pictures.
 "Carolco" was a name they had taken from a long-defunct company based in Panama.
 "We just bought the name," Kassar later told Entertainment Weekly.
 "It means nothing."

 The first film Kassar and Vajna ventured together was The Sicilian Cross, a 1976 Italian film that starred Roger Moore.
 They bought the rights to the film for $130,000.
 Kassar flew to Asia and sold it for $220,000.
 By the early 1980s, Vajna and Kassar had bought a small office in Melrose Avenue.
 Their desks faced each other in the office and Vajna's wife and Kassar's girlfriend were their secretaries.
 Kassar and Vajna served as executive producers on The Changeling (1980), The Amateur (1981), and Escape to Victory (1981).
 The latter film marked the first time for both Kassar and Vajna to have worked with Sylvester Stallone.